Narcan can save the life of someone overdosing on opioids

 The NIDA is continuing to funnel funding into the development of overdose-reversal medications with the potential for longer action.
 This is especially valuable where powerful synthetic opioids like fentanyl are involved.

 Researchers looking into longer-action opioid antagonists are focusing on an intra-nasal version of nalmefene which already comes FDA-approved in injectable form.
-MCAM (methocinnamox) is another substance showing promise for longer-acting reversal.
+Methocinnamox (MCAM) is another substance showing promise for longer-acting reversal.

-Drug and alcohol treatment centers can offer patients access to medically assisted detoxification to help patients safely deal with the side effects and withdrawal symptoms associated with short-term sobriety.
-Following detoxification, patients will go through individual and group therapy sessions as they learn more about addiction and how to prevent relapses.
+For opioid addiction treatment, it’s best to seek out the help of a rehab facility.
+Drug and alcohol treatment centers can offer patients access to treatment that specifically helps patients safely deal with the side effects and withdrawal symptoms associated with short-term sobriety.
+Following detox, patients will go through individual and group therapy sessions as they learn more about addiction and how to prevent relapses.

-Following discharge from a residential facility, many patients choose to continue treatment through an outpatient facility that will help them continue down their individual care path as they adjust to an independent, sober life.
+Following discharge from a residential facility, many patients choose to continue treatment through an outpatient treatment program that helps them continue down their path of last8ing recovery as they adjust to a new lifestyle.

-Overall, treatment is an option that should be taken very seriously when you or your loved one suffers from an opioid overdose.
-Treatment, while not always successful, can help open someone’s eyes to the damage that is being done not only to them but to their entire social network.
+Treatment is an option that should be taken very seriously when you or your loved one suffers from an opioid overdose.
+Treatment, while not always successful on the first try, can help open someone’s eyes to the damage that is being done through opioid abuse.

-Narcan and naloxone can be life-saving medicine, it can be used to reverse an opioid overdose and restore someone’s respiratory problems to normal.
+Narcan and naloxone can be life-saving medicine.
+It can be used to reverse an opioid overdose and restore someone’s breathing back to normal.
 While problems can arise following the administration of naloxone, such as the onset of withdrawal symptoms, these are nothing compared to the life-threatening consequences of an overdose.
-Surviving an overdose can be a traumatic experience and some will look to start living a sober life after this happens.
+Surviving an overdose can be a traumatic experience and some will look to start living a life in recovery after this happens.
 However, many will not know where to begin.

-Now that you’re probably able to answer the question “what is Narcan?” you may want to learn more about treatment that is available to help your loved one.
-Landmark Recovery is a drug and alcohol treatment center that is dedicated to helping as many people as possible.
-If you are interested in learning more about a personalized treatment plan, please visit our website and reach out to our admissions staff today.
+Landmark Recovery is a drug and alcohol treatment center that is dedicated to helping as many people as possible and save one million lives in the next century.
+If you’re interested in learning more about a personalized treatment plan, please visit our website and reach out to our admissions staff today at 888-448-0302.